Analysis: Dividend stocks lose shine as U.S. bond yields rise

 Those sectors led stocks higher for several months - but that outperformance appears to have come to an end as U.S. Treasury bond yields climbed to 13-month highs this week.
 The economic outlook in the United States has improved, and rumblings of a pullback in the Federal Reserve’s massive bond-buying program have caused investors to pull away from the big dividend payers.

-For the year through April 30, the S&P 500 .SPX rose 12 percent, led by an 18.4 percent gain in both utilities .SPLRCU and healthcare .SPXHC, as well as a 17.1 percent climb in consumer staples.
+For the year through April 30, the S&P 500 rose 12 percent, led by an 18.4 percent gain in both utilities and healthcare, as well as a 17.1 percent climb in consumer staples.

 The S&P 500 - with only one trading day left in May - has climbed about 4 percent this month - giving the benchmark index a gain of 16 percent for the year so far, based on Thursday’s close.